passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 * [X] Start working on ML detection of keys
 * [X] find how to vectorize graph or node
 * [X] pipeline for the model evaluation
+* [ ] refactor the code (depht to file name), ...
 * [ ] Investigate why the samples and labels generation is so slow.
 Idea: limit the number of simultaneous thread, we think we are RAM memory bound...
 * [ ] make another classifier with high recall
 * [ ] make bigger model (use more data).
+* [ ] add exe command line flags to control traning and testing.
+* [ ] create a proper logger, using the standard library of Python.
+At least 2 loggers are necessary.
+Both loggers write to the terminal.
+One logs all messages to rotating log files (can use 20 files of 50Mb), the other log 1 file per model evaluation (1 eval == 1 file), including training and testing params, file number, depth, provenance of files...

 ### Wed 15th Feb 2023